DEFRA/ffc-development-guide/docs/secrets-management.md

 the developer from committing their changes.
 We have two strategies for dealing with false positives.

 1. For one-time false positives, they can be overridden by commiting with the `--no-verify` flag.
-This will commit the change, but any future commits to the file containing the false positive will result in it being detected again.
+This will commit the change, but any future commits with changes to the file containing the false positive will result in it being detected again.

-2. The false positive can be permanently ignored by adding them to the secrets baseline.
+2. False positives can be permanently ignored by adding them to the secrets baseline.
 Run the following command and commit the updated `.secrets.baseline` file:

 ```